top of page

 Note how the above graph uses extreme colouring to suggest that the arctic is burning up.
 In the first graph above, an increase of 4C is shown as a light orange colour.
 In the graph immediately above, an increase of 4C is shown as burning red.
 This graph is from Wikipedia.
 This is an anomaly graph, although it doesn't say that specifically.
 I am reproducing this graphic to illustrate how colour is used to display data.
 I am not sure that the data depicted in the Wiki graphic is accurate.
 I do note that the baseline used in the graphic is from a time of notoriously low temperatures - remember the global cooling scare!
 Also, the graphic compares a 10 year period - 2011-2021 with a 20 year period.
 Is this a fair comparison and depiction?

 The lesson to be learned - don't be influenced by colouring.
-Be careful to read what the colours represent and consider that actual data.
+Be careful to read what the colours represent and consider the actual data.
 Also, with anomalies, carefully consider what time period is used for the baseline and what time periods are being compared.

 Recent Posts